devgopesh/Campus-Chat-Bot/README.md

 6. Syllabus : This provides the syllabus to the user of a particular sem or for all sem by sending a message "my syllabus".
 7. Review : By using this functionality a user can see the review of a particular subject as well as can add a review by sending the message "review".
 8. Schedule : This provides the user to see schedule for a particular day or for whole week by sending "my schedule" as message to bot.

+#Technlogy and APIs used

+1.The bot is built on the Microsoft Bot Builder Framework in Node.js and uses various APIs 2.It uses the Language Understanding Intelligent Service (LUIS) that lets the bot to understand language.
+3.It uses CleverBot API to converse with the user in the conversation mode.
+4.It uses the QnA Maker that enabled us to build, train and publish a simple question and answer bot based on FAQ URLs.